 Multiple values without a class

-Returning multiple values from a function can be accomplished by creating a convenience class, but this tends to add unneeded verbosity.
-Tuple2 (because it holds 2 values) is a type from Fpdart that can be used to return multiple values from a function without creating a class.
+(because it holds 2 values) is a type from Fpdart that can be used to return multiple values from a function without creating a class.

 In this example, we are fetching data from a database, and we want to return the data and the time it took to fetch it.
-We can use Tuple2 to do this:
+We can use Tuple2

 Tuple2<int, Duration> fetchFromDatabase() async {